MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-deferrals.md

 1. Select **New**.
 2. Enter a unique **Template** name and **Description**.
 3. Select the **Allocation type**:
-   a. **Variable amount** will allocate a specific amount for each line entered.
+   * **Variable amount** will allocate a specific amount for each line entered.
-   b. **Equal amount** will allocate the same amount for each line entered.
+   * **Equal amount** will allocate the same amount for each line entered.
-   c. **Percentage allocates** an amount based on the percentage value entered for each line.
+   * **Percentage allocates** an amount based on the percentage value entered for each line.
-   d. **Percentage of completion** allocates a cumulative completion value for each line entered.
+   * **Percentage of completion** allocates a cumulative completion value for each line entered.
-   e. **Variable quantity** allocates a specific quantity for each line entered.
+   * **Variable quantity** allocates a specific quantity for each line entered.
 4. Select whether to **Create separate events per unit**.
 Select **Yes** if you want each event line to be split evenly by the number of units on the invoice transaction.
 Select **No** to not split the event lines.
 5. Select the **Expiration account**.
 6. Select **Add** to add the line to the top of the lines, or select **Append** to add a line to the bottom of the lines.
 For each line:
-   a.
-Enter a **Description** for the event.
+7. Enter a **Description** for the event.
-   b.
-If the **Allocation type** is **Percentage**, specify the **Allocation percentage**.
+8. If the **Allocation type** is **Percentage**, specify the **Allocation percentage**.
 The percentage must be between zero (0) and 100.
 An empty percentage is considered zero.
 The sum of all percentages must equal 100 as shown in the **Total percentage** field at the bottom.
-   c.
-Specify the **Months to expiration**.
+9. Specify the **Months to expiration**.
 The expiration date on the transaction deferral is automatically entered based on this value.
-   d.
-Select the **Recognize when posted** checkbox to automatically recognize revenue when the transaction is posted.
+   * Select the **Recognize when posted** checkbox to automatically recognize revenue when the transaction is posted.
 If not checked the revenue must be manually recognized.
-   e.
-Select the **Recognition account** for the event (if the account is different from the entire deferral schedule).
+   * Select the **Recognition account** for the event (if the account is different from the entire deferral schedule).
 This is used with the Recognize when posted above.
-   f.
-Select **Save**.
+10. Select **Save**.